 If you want to avoid the crowds, it's best to visit around 10 pm.

-- Jiangtan Park → Grand Theatre Exit 1 → Qiansimen Bridge → Hongya Cave
+Walking route was: Jiangtan Park → Qiansimen Bridge → Hongya Cave

-This route works especially well.
+These spots are connected.
 You can see Hongya Cave almost the entire way.
-As you walk across the bridge, you get closer and closer to it, from distant small to overwhelming.
+As you walk across the bridge, you get closer and closer to it.
 If you walk in the opposite direction, you don't get the same visual impact.

 1. Qiansimen Bridge: The Classic Overhead View